The Ultimate Minimalist Travel Packing List

 I’m a huge fan of carry-on only and backpack-only travel.
 Why?
 Because no matter how you spin it, it really does make you more of an efficient traveler.

-Having traveled all over the world in various seasons with nothing but a carry-on and only what I really need, I know a thing or two about how to pack with max efficiency.
+Having traveled all over the world in various seasons with nothing but a carry-on and only what I really need, I know a thing or two about how to pack with maximum efficiency.

 *Please note: All of the products listed in this post are my personal tried and true recommendations and may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running.
 Thanks!